jasdel/jasdel.github.io/content/post/verify-payload-checksum-with-streaming-reader.md

 rows, err := csv.NewReader(wrapped).ReadAll()
 ```

-In the above example a `StreamValidateCRC32` function is called that takes
+In the above example a `StreamValidateCRC32` function takes the expected
-the expected CRC32 checksum, the payload, and returns the payload wrapped
+CRC32 checksum, the payload, and returns the payload wrapped with CRC32
-with CRC32 checksum validation.
-This function wraps the payload with
+checksum validation.
+This function wraps the payload with a type that
-a type that implements the [io.Reader] interface.
-This type will
+implements the [io.Reader] interface.
+This type will iteratively compute
-iteratively compute the checksum of the payload as the downstream consumer
+the checksum of the payload as the downstream consumer reads from it.
+When
-reads from it.
-When the payload has been fully consumed, the wrapper will
+the payload has been fully read, the wrapper will compare the computed
-compare the computed checksum with the expected value.
-If the values are
+checksum with the expected value.
+If the values are not equal a relevant
-not equal are not equal an relevant error can be returned.
-Otherwise the
+error can be returned.
+Otherwise the wrapper will return `io.EOF` when the
-wrapper will return `io.EOF` when the payload is valid and has been fully
+payload is valid and has been fully read.
-read.

 ```go
 // import "io"